-The module employs the concept of a configurable Operational Policy to control the overall behaviour of the module and each of the individual partitions within.
-At time of manufacture, the card is configured with a fixed set of "capabilities" at the module and partition level.
-These fixed capabilities govern the allowed behaviour of the module or individual partition.
-The SO further establishes the Operational Policy at time of use, by refining (enabling/disabling) the corresponding policy elements to equate to or to be more restrictive than the pre-assigned capabilities.
+The module employs the concept of the Operational Policy to control the overall behaviour of the module and each of the partitions within.
+At each level, either the module or the partition is assigned a fixed set of "capabilities" that govern the allowed behaviour of the module or individual partition.
+The Security Officer (SO) establishes the Operational Policy by enabling/disabling or refining the corresponding policy elements to equate to or to be more restrictive than the pre-assigned capabilities.